Personen, die auf einen Computerbildschirm schauen, und ein prominent platziertes NIS2-Popup im Vordergrund.

 1. Prioritisation

-2. The 3 most important immediate actions
+2. The 3 most important immediate measures

-3. Meeting reporting deadlines
+3. Meet reporting deadlines

-4. Liability protection for management
+4. Liability cover for the management

 5. NIS2 compliance in the supply chain